satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 *Example:* For a service degradation, traced to a memory leak in a microservice; fixed by optimizing code and adding heap monitoring, reducing future incidents by 50%.

-### 59. How do you implement and mature incident management frameworks?
+### Implementing and Maturing Incident Management Frameworks

 **Answer:**
 - Start with basic runbooks for common issues, evolve to playbooks with automated responses.